mihirdilip/aspnetcore-authentication-basic/README.md

 - #### OnValidateCredentials
 	A delegate assigned to this property will be invoked just before validating credentials.
 	You must provide a delegate for this property for authentication to occur.
-	In your delegate you should either call context.ValidationSucceeded() which will handle construction of authentication principal from the user details which will be assiged the context.Principal property and call context.Success(), or construct an authentication principal from the user details & attach it to the context.Principal property and finally call context.Success() method.
+	In your delegate you should either call context.ValidationSucceeded() which will handle construction of authentication claims principal from the user details which will be assiged the context.Principal property and calls context.Success(), or construct an authentication claims principal from the user details and assign it to the context.Principal property and finally call context.Success() method.
 	If only context.Principal property set without calling context.Success() method then, Success() method is automaticalled called.

 - #### OnAuthenticationSucceeded